cse110-sp25-group27/cse110-sp25-group27/admin/meetings/052525-sprint-2-review.md

   - Testing to see if the CRUD operations are working
   - Ensure that the HTML and CSS are functional after injection for testing
 - Code style document
+- Debugged CRUD operations with current number of test cases

 ## Incomplete/Pending Work